-After the last morning of birding around Seima, we'll travel to Phnom Penh, Cambodia's bustling capital city for our final night.
-We will make a final birding stop along the way to look for the newly discovered Cambodian Tailorbird.
+After lunch in Kratie, we'll travel to Phnom Penh, Cambodia's bustling capital city for our final night.
+To-day's drive is the longest of the trip, but we'll make a couple birding stops along the way, including a stop to look for the newly discovered Cambodian Tailorbird.
 This Cambodian endemic was not discovered until 2009 and was formally described for science in 2013!
 It is found only in the floodplain wetlands where the mighty Mekong river meets the Tonle Sap and Bassac Rivers.
 This area is also excellent for open-country species such as Plain-backed Sparrow and we often see large waterbirds such as Oriental Darter and Painted Stork.
-In the scrub in which the tailorbird is found, we should also see a range of winter visitors, such as Blackbrowed Reed-warbler, Brown Shrike and Siberian Rubythroat.
+In the scrub where the tailorbird is found, we should also see a range of winter visitors, such as Black-browed Reed-warbler, Brown Shrike and Siberian Rubythroat.

-Night in Phnom Penh at a local hotel.
+Night in Phnom Penh at the Duong Chan Hotel.

-Day 14, February 1:
+Day 12, March 3: